tylerduke11/tylerduke11/README.md

 - Hi, I’m @tylerduke11 (Tyler Duke)
-- I’m interested in Data Analytics, Statistics, etc.
+- I will graduate with a BS in Statistics from Brigham Young University in April 2025
-- I’m currently learning SQL, R, Excel
+- I’m currently practicing SQL, R, Excel
-- I’m looking to collaborate on ...
 - How to reach me: tylerduke111@gmail.com

 <!---